-Specializing in public opinion and science communication, particularly emerging technologies and environmental issues, my research explores the intersection of science, media, and politics.
-Currently, I am interested in how selectivity and information processing affect the formation of public attitudes and opinion toward science and technology.
+Specializing in science and risk communication, Dr. Yeo's research explores the intersection of science, media, and politics.
+Currently, she is interested in how emotions affect the formation of public attitudes toward science and technology.

 - Ph.D., Mass Communications, University of Wisconsin-Madison

 - M.S., Life Sciences Communication, University of Wisconsin-Madison

 - M.S., Oceanography, University of Hawaii at Manoa

 - B.S., Oceanography, Hawaii Pacific University

 Sara K. Yeo (Ph.D., University of Wisconsin-Madison) is an assistant professor in the Department of Communication at the University of Utah.
-Her research interests include science communication, public opinion of STEM issues, and information seeking and processing.
+Her research interests include science and risk communication, public opinion of STEM issues, and information seeking and processing.
 Her work has been published in journals such as Risk Analysis, Energy Policy, Journalism and Mass Communication Quarterly, and Materials Today.
 She has also written articles for popular science magazines, such as The Scientist and New Scientist.